-The Days of the Week routine The teacher can use a blank monthly calendar or a weekly calendar, which will help students remember the day of the week.
+Days, Months & Seasons routine The teacher can use a blank monthly calendar or a weekly calendar, which will help students remember, e.g. the day of the week.
 Before students decide on which day it is, sing the Days of the Week song.
 The teacher can tell them to put up their hands when they hear the correct day of the week.
 Teachers can write the day on the calendar or use their own picture cards.
 A set of useful materials can be found in the Resources section of the Teacher's Edition and on the Little Stars website.

 The Weather routine The teacher can sing the Weather song and have students look through the window to answer the question.
-As the teacher sings the second part, Is it a (rainy) day?, the corresponding weather picture card should be placed on the Weather poster (or the teacher can draw the symbol on the board).
+As the teacher sings the second part, Is it a (rainy) day?, the corresponding weather picture card should be placed on a Weather poster if teachers use one or use the one in Level 1, (or the teacher can draw the symbol on the board).
 It is advisable to leave the correct weather word for the end, so that students answer Yes, it is at the end of the song.

 The Feelings routine It is useful to have different icons for each feeling.
 The teacher can start with a happy face and tell the students he / she is happy today (gesture).
 Then he / she asks the students, e.g. Who's happy today? (while pointing to each student, the teacher can ask, Are you happy?
 Yes or no?).
 At the end, the teacher can say how many students are happy that day.
 If there are photos of the students in the classroom, or cards with their names, the teacher can draw a happy face (or the one that he / she is working on) and stick the students' photos below.
 Alternatively, a huge face can be drawn so that all the photos fit inside.
 The same procedure can be used for the other feelings as students learn new ones.
-It is advisable to add the new ones to the ones they know, rather than focusing on only the new ones.
+It is advisable to add the new ones to the ones they know.
 If a student says he / she is not feeling happy or OK, it is important to ask why and to see how to help this student.
 You might have to switch into L1 (their mother tongue) if the situation deserves a deeper exchange.

 The Helper routine It is advisable to choose helpers every class.
-They can be in charge of distributing materials, collecting picture cards at the end of an activity, putting posters away, among other responsibilities.
-In order to select the helpers, teachers can have all the students' names in a bag and pick two names from it.
+They can be in charge of distributing materials, collecting picture cards at the end of an activity, among other responsibilities.
+To select the helpers, teachers can have all the students' names in a bag and pick two names from it.
 These names should go into another bag or into a box so that they are not called again before everybody has been a helper.
-If there are photos of the students in the classroom, the teacher can show who the helpers of the day are by placing the students' photos below the word HELPER on the Today's Helpers poster.
+If there are photos of the students in the classroom, the teacher can show who the helpers of the day are by placing the students' photos below the word HELPER on the board.
+Teachers can also use a checklist with the students' names and tick the ones who have acted as helpers.